JuliaDynamics/LightSumTypes.jl/README.md

 which is more memory efficient and allows to mix mutable and immutable structs.

-Even if there is only a unique type defined by this macro, you can access a symbol containing the conceptual type of an instance with the function `kindof` and use the `@dispatch` macro to define functions which can operate differently on each kind.
+Even if there is only a unique type defined by this macro, you can access a symbol containing the conceptual type of an instance with the function `kindof` and use the `@pattern` macro to define functions which can operate differently on each kind.

 ## Construct mixed structs